Nerve Agents

 Isopropyl methylphosphonofluoridate [Sarin, GB] - C4H10FO2P

 In the pure form a colourless, odourless liquid.
 Exposure is lethal even at very low concentrations, where death can occur within one-to-ten minutes after direct inhalation of a lethal dose, due to suffocation from lung muscle paralysis, unless antidotes are quickly administered.
 People who absorb a non-lethal dose, but do not receive immediate medical treatment, may suffer permanent neurological damage.
+Signs and symptoms depend on the amount of sarin, how the person was exposed, and for how long.
+Sarin has no smell, so people may not know they were exposed until signs and symptoms develop.

 O-butyl S-[2-(diethylamino)ethyl] methylphosphonothioate [Chinese VX, EA-6043] - C11H26NO2PS